-Exercise a high degree of caution in Kosovo due to the threat of politically motivated violence.
+Exercise a high degree of caution in Kosovo due to the threat of terrorism and politically motivated violence.
 Pay close attention to your personal security at all times.
 Monitor the media for information about possible new safety or security risks.

 Reconsider your need to travel to the northern part of the city of Mitrovica and Kosovo's three northern municipalities of Leposavić, Zubin Potok and Zvečan due to the high threat of violence.
 Avoid travel between Kosovo and Serbia at the northern Kosovo border crossings of Jarinje and Brnjak (also known as Gates 1 and 31).

 - Don't attempt to enter Serbia from Kosovo unless you initially entered Kosovo from Serbia.
 Serbia doesn't recognise Kosovo as a separate country.

 - There is a threat of terrorist attack.
 Be alert in public places such as shopping areas, places of worship, sporting venues, public transport, airports and other transport hubs, and places of mass gathering.
 See

 - Anti-government protests are frequent and can turn violent.
 Avoid public gatherings, political rallies, demonstrations and protests.